 Western Australians generate more waste than people in most other states and territories, sending large quantities to landfill and only recycling and recovering a relatively low percentage of resources (Source: Waste Avoidance and Resource Recovery Strategy 2030).
 However, there is a lot we can do to avoid waste, recover resources and protect our environment.
 WMRC workshops, tours and webinars are held regularly for western suburbs residents, designed to assist community members to live a low-waste, sustainable life.
 For information on upcoming events and to stay up to date, visit the website or subscribe to the WMRC Word on Waste newsletter.

-We are actively taking steps to ensure our precious environment ‘between the river and the sea’ is protected.
+The Town is proactively taking steps to ensure our precious environment ‘between the river and the sea’ is protected now, and into the future.

 WMRC Membership